Mount Marcy: Routes

 The shortest and most frequently used route up the mountain is from the northwest on the Van Hoevenberg Trail.
 The trail starts at the Adirondak Loj near Heart Lake and proceeds 7.4 mi to the summit.
 Marcy Dam is located on the route 2.3 mi from the trailhead along with campsites.
 This route involves a gain of 3166 ft in elevation from the trailhead to summit.
 Portions of the trail can be used for alpine skiing in the winter.

 A second ascent route approaches from the northeast, via the Phelps Trail in Johns Brook Valley, which merges with the Van Hoevenberg Trail shortly before the peak.
 Beginning at the Garden parking lot in Keene Valley, this route is 9.1 mi to the summit.
 The Johns Brook Lodge, the closest lodging to the mountain, is located 3.5 mi from the trailhead.
 This route involves a gain of 3821 ft in elevation.
 The mountain can also be ascended at the end of the Great Range Trail, which begins at the Rooster Comb trailhead in Keene Valley.
 This route is much more challenging and crosses the summits of the Great Range before merging with the Van Hoevenberg Trail, for a total distance of 14.5 mi one way and 9000 ft of cumulative elevation gain.

 A lengthier southern approach can be made from the Upper Works trailhead via the Calamity Brook Trail.
 The route passes Lake Colden and Lake Tear of the Clouds on the way to the summit, and can also be used for skiing in the winter.
-This approach is 10.3 mi to the summit and there several campsites along the route.
+This approach is 10.3 mi to the summit and there are several campsites along the route.
 Less commonly, a southern approach can be made from the Elk Lake parking lot on the Elk Lake-Marcy Trail.
 This trail crosses private land and is closed during the big-game hunting season.
 The route is 11.0 mi to the summit and involves a gain of 4200 ft of elevation.
 A lean-to is available for camping at Panther Gorge, located 8.7 mi from the trailhead.
 The two southern routes meet at the Four Corners intersection at the col between Mounts Marcy and Skylight, from which both peaks can be accessed.

 On clear days, 43 of the other 45 High Peaks are visible from the peak of Marcy.
 Lake Champlain can be seen to the east, and Mount Royal in Quebec can be seen to the north, 65 mi away.